-I believe making "Mistakes" is fundamental to the way we learn, so my focus is to help students understand that making mistakes is not only OK, it is an essential ingredient to learning.
+I believe making "Mistakes" is fundamental to the way we learn, so my focus is to help students understand that making mistakes is not only OK, it is an essential ingredient to accelerated learning.

 I also believe the best way to learn/fix/improve is to break the problem down into small manageable chunks and build slowly.

 I have discovered that careful choice of practice routines can result in more rapid improvement.
 Where possible I have used my experience to develop and adapt practice routines which combine 2 or 3 goals into one routine.

 My goal is to help my students to love playing the saxophone to the point they want it to be part of their daily routine, as it has been part of mine for the past 50yrs.